Sport in New Zealand: Motorsport

 In 2003 Wade Cunningham become New Zealand's first ever Fédération Internationale de l'Automobile world champion by winning the Karting World Championship.
-Cunningham later raced in the US Indy car series.

 Orienteering

 Orienteering is a popular sport in New Zealand, that combines cross-country running with land navigation skills across a range of settings.
 Variations of the sport popular in New Zealand include bicycle orienteering, ski orienteering, and rogaines.
 Orienteering is a popular sport for youth and juniors, and New Zealand regularly sends competitors to both the World Orienteering Championships and the Junior World Orienteering Championships.
-Orienteering in New Zealand is organized by the New Zealand Orienteering Federation.
-Matt Ogden won the middle-distance event at the 2012 Junior World Orienteering Championships in Slovakia.
+Orienteering in New Zealand is organised by the New Zealand Orienteering Federation Matt Ogden won the middle-distance event at the 2012 Junior World Orienteering Championships in Slovakia.

 Rowing

 Rowing has been a consistent medal winner at the Olympic Games with the first coming in 1920.
 New Zealand have won medals at every Olympics between 1968 and 2016, with the exception of 1980.

-At the World Rowing Championships of 2005, in Kaizu, Gifu, Japan, New Zealand won 4 gold medals in 4 consecutive races – now known as the "Magic 45 minutes".
+At the World Rowing Championships of 2005, in Kaizu, Gifu, Japan, New Zealand won four gold medals in four consecutive races – now known in New Zealand sporting culture as the "Magic 45 minutes".

 In 2006, Nathan Cohen became the first New Zealander to win a gold medal at the World University Games in any sport, rowing a single scull.

-In addition a number of Rowing World Cup events have been won by New Zealanders.
+In addition, a number of Rowing World Cup events have been won by New Zealanders.
 Rowing New Zealand is the governing body.

 Lake Karapiro in the Waikato and Lake Ruataniwha in the Mackenzie Basin are the two premier rowing venues in New Zealand.
 Karapiro hosted the 2010 World Rowing Championships.